Examine Evidence for the Bible's Reliability

 1f.
 Early citations of the Bible.

 The early church leaders also quoted from the Bible over 36,000 New Testament quotations.
 It has been said that every book has been cited within about 1 generation.
 Thus, if the Bible were contaminated, it must have been very early on.
-Even if we had no manuscripts, Geisler/Turek say we could still reconstruct the New Testament from the quotes of the early church fathers, such as Justin Martyr, Irenaeus, Clement of Alexandria, Origen, Tertullian, and others, who quote the New Testament 36,289 times.
+Even if we had no manuscripts, Geisler/Turek say we could still reconstruct the New Testament from the quotes of the early church fathers, such as Irenaeus, Tertullian, and others, who quote the New Testament 36,289 times.
 This would account for all but 11 verses of the New Testament (Geisler/Turek, 227-228).

 1g.
 Early date of writing by eyewitnesses